ASCO: Bristol's Opdivo-Yervoy-chemo trio cuts lung cancer death risk by up to 38%

 “If you think about a community physician sitting in the office in the outpatient setting—I don’t think they think about a hazard ratio when they’re looking at a patient, but rather they’re looking at, ‘What is the best that this patient should do, with what kind of therapy?
 What is the status of this patient?
 What can they tolerate in terms of chemo?
 What kind of side effects can they tolerate?'”
 Hirawat said.

-But giving three drugs at once may come with its own set of side-effect problems, and Bristol won’t release full safety data until its ASCO presentation later this month.
-The company did say in a release that “the safety profile of Opdivo plus Yervoy was consistent with previously reported studies in NSCLC, and no new safety signals were observed,” but as Anderson wrote in the October note, “It will only be once full results are presented” that a risk-benefit assessment “will be possible.”
+But giving three drugs at once may come with its own set of side effect problems, and BMS won’t release full safety data until its ASCO presentation later this month.
+The company did say in a release that “the safety profile of Opdivo plus Yervoy was consistent with previously reported studies in NSCLC, and no new safety signals were observed,” but, as Anderson wrote in the October note, “It will only be once full results are presented” that a risk-benefit assessment “will be possible.”

 “Opdivo plus Yervoy by itself shows toxicity, and adding chemotherapy into the mix will only increase this.
 The commercial value of CM-9LA will therefore depend on the balance between the clinical benefit and the toxicity,” he said, adding that bringing a third drug into the mix “also raises the cost of therapy somewhat.”